tymonaghan/sotu-db/documentation/note-on-texts.md

   - Carter's written reports are excluded
 - **speeches-gutenberg** includes 213 SOTUs from 1790 - 2006.
   - Grover Cleveland's second term is omitted
+  - Only one SOTU per year is provided for Jimmy Carter (Carter provided both verbal and written SOTUs in 1978-80)
   - Speeches from Obama (2016) and Trump (2018) are included in this folder but are *not* sourced from project Gutenberg
 - **speeches-ucsb-pres-project** is still being compiled.

+### File Naming Scheme
+- **speeches-cspan:** yyyy-Presidentlastname.txt
+- **speeches-gutenberg:** yyyy-Presidentname-m-dd-p.txt
+<br>  - In some cases, friendly names are used; "FDR," "BenHarrison," "WBush," "HWBush," etc
+- **speeches-ucsb-pres-project:** yyyy-mm-dd-Presidentlastname.md
+<br>  - Jimmy Carter's 1978 SOTUs have a v for verbal and w for written inserted as in: "1978-01-19-v-carter.md"

 ### Editorial Policy
+#### General Editorial Policy
+##### Signatures
+As many annual addresses were delivered in writing rather than verbally, some documents contain signatures.
+These are often just the President's name, but can also contain dates or locations ("The White House").
+Except un-edited texts (such as the C-Span corpus), signatures have been omitted from the texts used in this project.

+##### Salutations
+ Salutations ("Gentlemen of the House of Representatives") have been left intact.

+##### Bullet Points and Headings
+Some SOTUs make use of bullet points and headings.
+In general, these are preserved within the SOTU-db texts, in accordance with their presentation in the source material.
+The texts have not been thoroughly checked for consistency in the rendering of bullet points; these will generally be excluded from the texts as a part of processing.

+#### Corpus-specific Editorial Policies
 **speeches-cspan:**
 - no editing
+- this preserves a large number of strange characters and inconsistencies in the texts

 **speeches-gutenberg:**
 - file headers omitted (president name, date)